davidanagy/Twitoff-Project/README.md

 # Twitoff-Project
-Writing a web application for comparing and predicting tweets
+Writing a web application for comparing and predicting tweets.

 Currently contains the following files (all in the TWITOFF folder):